-Lewis and Clark Community College and the Lewis and Clark Community College Foundation together award more than 150 scholarships each academic year valued around \$422,000.
+Lewis and Clark Community College and the Lewis and Clark Community College Foundation together award more than 150 scholarships each academic year valued over \$400,000.
 Nearly half are for full tuition and fees, approximately a \$4,500 value for a full-time student.
 The scholarships administered by the college are guided by the philosophy that scholarships will be distributed to qualified students as widely as possible.
 All students are encouraged to apply for a scholarship.
 Scholarships established by private donors and L&C Trustees exist for students of all ages, abilities, levels of academic standing and full or part- time enrollment status.
-The online application is available at www.lc.edu/scholarships.
 Students complete one online form.
 The online application automatically matches scholarships to qualifying applicants.
-The application process begins each November, with the application deadline in March.
+The application process begins each October, with the application deadline in April.
 Students are notified in May of their awards for the upcoming academic year.
 To apply or learn more, visit www.lc.edu/scholarships, or contact the Financial Aid office at 618-468-2223, or the Foundation office at 618-468-2011.